manuelmazzuola/manuelmazzuola.github.io/_posts/2021-02-17-my-first-neural-network.md

 - [Conclusions](#conclusions)

 # Prepare the dataset
-Last week I went to the [Uffizi Museum](https://www.uffizi.it/) and I toke some pictures of paints and statues so I decided to use them as my training data.
+Last week I went to the [Uffizi Museum](https://www.uffizi.it/) and I toke some pictures of paintings and statues so I decided to use them as my training data.

-I removed the blurred photos and splitted them in two folders, named `paint` and `statue`, the folder name is very important because the training code uses it to label the content.
+I removed the blurred photos and split them into two folders, named `paint` and `statue`, the folder name is very important because the training code uses it to label the content.

 # Install the libraries
 The first lines of code are for installing libraries and importing the necessary modules.